 The EBWMP has been designed to be a dynamic management tool that will allow the District to evaluate current watershed management practices and respond to requests for new uses.
-As part of the EBWMP, the District intends to implements a detailed project evaluation review process to facilitate consideration of new uses that were not explicitly identified under management guidelines.
-The District's intends the internal review process to be is initiated by detailed requests for new uses and to involves:
+As part of the EBWMP, the District implements a detailed project evaluation review process to facilitate consideration of new uses not explicitly identified under management guidelines.
+The District's internal review process is initiated by detailed requests for new uses and involves:

-- a formal application process and initial use compatibility evaluation, - review by District committee, - an EBWMP guideline consistency evaluation involving responses to an evaluation checklist, - CEQA review and permitting processes, as applicable, and - a Board approval process.
+- review by District committee, - an EBWMP guideline consistency evaluation involving responses to an evaluation checklist, - CEQA review and permitting processes, as applicable, and - a Board approval process.

-The evaluation process will-recognizes the future-need to amend management programs to reflect the District's priorities at theat time and to accommodate uses or priorities that could not have been anticipated during the master planning process.
-The District will implement this process in a timely manner once the Board has adopted the EBWMP.
+The evaluation process recognizes the need to amend management programs to reflect the District's priorities at the time and to accommodate uses or priorities that could not have been anticipated during the master planning process.